mourjo/animagi/README.md

 an attempt to _transform_ some costly HTTP calls and elaborate test setup to faster in-memory implementations.

-For the wizards out there, this has indeed been authroized by the Ministry of Magic.
+For the wizards out there, this has indeed been authorized by the Ministry of Magic.

 ## Installation